Tamara Falcó: Career

 In 2013, she starred in her own reality television series lady Tamara for one season.
 Since then, she has been featured on various television series as guest appearances.

 In 2019, she competed and eventually won the fourth season of the competitive reality cooking show MasterChef Celebrity España.
+She won in the finale against actor Félix Gómez and she donated the €75,000 cash prize to Mensajeros de la Paz.
 After winning the show, she continued her television work with food and co-presented Cocina al punto con Peña y Tamara, with renowned chef Javier García Peña.
 She pursued formal culinary training at Le Cordon Bleu in Madrid, Spain, and she finished her studies in June 2021.

 In September 2020, she joined the cast of the Spanish variety talk show El Hormiguero as a co-presenter in its round table discussion portion, along with Pablo Motos, Juan del Val, Cristina Pardo and Nuria Roca.
 In January 2021, she joined the talent competition show El Desafío as a judge.

 She released a cookbook featuring her maternal grandmother's recipes, Las recetas de casa de mi madre, in October 2021.

 She serves as a brand ambassador for OPI Products Spain.
 In fall 2023, she introduced a 5-piece nail polish set called the Tamara Falcó Perfumery Collection in collaboration with the brand.

 In the summer of 2024, she became a judge on the tenth season of Got Talent España, taking over the role from singer and actress Edurne.

 In June 2024, she launched a new clothing collection, TFP by Tamara Falcó, alongside Pedro del Hierro.
 The collection was inspired by her honeymoon to the African savannah and the islands of French Polynesia.